Houston Players to Watch Against Auburn - Second Round

 Top Houston Players to Watch vs. Auburn - Second Round

-The NCAA tournament at Legacy Arena at BJCC on Saturday features a second-round matchup that pits the Houston Cougars against the Auburn Tigers at 7:10 PM ET.
-The Cougars' Marcus Sasser and the Tigers' Johni Broome are two players to watch in this contest.
+Saturday's second-round NCAA tournament matchup between the Houston Cougars and the Auburn Tigers at Legacy Arena at BJCC at 7:10 PM ET features the Cougars' Marcus Sasser and the Tigers' Johni Broome as players to watch.

 In the article below, we'll give you all the info you need to know about who to watch in this matchup on TBS.